choisant/TNG/src/linux_cluster.md

     Or copy and paste one of these URLs: http://localhost:8890/?token=ff0495955e8663c1f31c2f6bae32da7197127e081142e590
 ```
 Jupyter Notebook is then hosted on localhost:8890.
+Note that you might get another port.
 We want to access this from our own localhost:XXXX to open it in our local browser.
 Open a new command line window and log in to the NTNU servers:
 ```
 ssh -X login.stud.ntnu.no -l username